soniah/blog/content/posts/2011-03-03-bjj-abu-dhabi-pro-australian-qualifier-19-feb-2011.md

 <!-- youtube?? -->

 The second fight.
 I made the error of trying a flying armbar from standup, which went badly.
 I ended up stuck under a cross-face half guard.
 I should've been able to get out of this, it's a beginner escape.
-But as they say, you always learn the most when you lose in competitions; since the comp I've been focusing on this escape&#8230;
+But as they say, you always learn the most when you lose in competitions; since the comp I've been focusing on this escape.

 <!-- youtube?? -->